Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

 where the vector $\textbf{c}$ is the vector corresponding to the ciphertext and $\mathcal{S}$ is the group ring NTRU matrix associated with BQTRU.

-To identify the smallest blocksize needed to solve the CVP, we follow the common embedding technique that convert solving the CVP in a $n$-dimensional lattice into solving the uSVP in a $(n+1)$-dimensional lattice generated from the basis
+To identify the smallest blocksize needed to solve the CVP, we follow the common embedding technique that converts solving the CVP in a $n$-dimensional lattice into solving the uSVP in a $(n+1)$-dimensional lattice generated from the basis.

 $$
   \mathcal{B^\prime}_{CS} = \begin{pmatrix}